C. W. Jefferys Collegiate Institute: Incidents

-In 2007, a student was shot and killed in the hallway of the school.
-This was the first of such incidents in a Toronto school.
+In May 2007, 15-year-old Jordan Manners was shot and killed in a hallway of the school, marking the first fatal school shooting in Toronto.
+Two 17-year-olds were charged for the shooting, but the case remains unsolved.

 In 2017, a student who was on an overnight trip to Algonquin Park drowned after being allowed to participate in water activities.
 It is believed that the student in question did not pass the required swimming test.